-Representative means a natural or legal person established in the EU who, designated by the controller or processor in writing pursuant to Article 27, represents the controller or processor with regard to their respective obligations under this Regulation.
+Representative means a natural or legal person established who, designated by the controller or processor in writing pursuant to Article 27, represents the controller or processor with regard to their respective obligations under this Regulation.

 Supervisory Authority means an independent public authority which is established by a Member State i.e. Information Commissioner's Office.